- Stroller Weight: 37.5 lbs

 - Weight Limit: 40 lbs per seat (80 lbs combined)

-This year, the Contours Options Elite comes in Graphite Gray, Carbon Gray and Aruba Teal.
+The newest version of the Contours Options Elite (V2) comes in Graphite Gray, Carbon Gray and Charcoal.

 Size & Weight

 Being a tandem stroller, the Options is the width of a single stroller, which means it breezes through doorways of any size and navigates through narrow aisles and corners easily.
 As you know, tandem strollers are longer than side-by-sides and are harder to maneuver, especially as your children get heavier — this one is no exception.
 But parents generally agree that this stroller is pretty easy to push around, all things considered.

 The Options Elite weighs in at a whopping 37.5 lbs (up from 34 lbs on the previous model — eek!!), making it one of the heaviest tandem strollers on the market (it rivals the weight of the necessarily-heavy BOB Revolution Duallie Flex 3.0, which is made of high-strength aluminum alloy, has giant 16” rear wheels, and is designed to hold up to 100 lbs of baby meat… there’s no good reason this stroller needs to weigh this much, but anyway).
 In the stroller world, the more economical strollers tend to be heavier/bulkier because the engineering just isn’t there.

 The Contours Options Elite is not the throw-in-and-take-out-of-the-car stroller, but more the stroller you keep in your garage for neighborhood outings.
 Seriously, the weight is no joke!
 Petite women, especially, may have a hard time lifting and handling this stroller.